hegworks/tanim/docs/tanim-wiki.md

 entt::entity tanim::FindEntityOfUID(const ComponentData& cdata, const std::string& uid_to_find);
 ```

-Converts a UID string back to an `entt::entity`.
-Called frequently during playback and editing.
+Converts a UID string (from [EntityData::m_uid](#entitydata)) back to an `entt::entity`.
+Called frequently during playback, when creating sequences in the editor, when recording keyframes, and when inspecting animated values.

 **Return**: The matching `entt::entity`, or `entt::null` if not found.
+Never throw exceptions or crash; Tanim will log the error and skip animation for that sequence.

-**Performance**: Use `ComponentData::m_user_data` to cache entity lookups.
+**Performance**: Use [ComponentData::m_user_data](#componentdata) to cache entity lookups.
 This function is called every frame per sequence during playback.
+See [Performance](#performance) for optimization tips.

 #### Implementation Pattern 1: Simple Name-Based Lookup